 Continue reading “TWEAK YOUR ENVIRONMENT – BETTER ENVIRONMENT BETTER BEHAVIOR”

 SIX BENIFITS OF MINI HABITS:

 Reduce our subjective fatigue.

-Continue reading “WHY HABITS ARE SO IMPORTANT”
+Continue reading “SIX REASONS WHY MINI HABITS ARE SO POWERFUL”

 ”Doing a little bit every day has a greater impact than doing a lot on one day.
 How much greater?
 Profoundly so, because a little bit every day is enough to grow into a lifelong foundational habit, and those are a big deal.” ― Stephen Guise